 A Surveyor checking levels -

 Exeter following the bombing and below after the rubble had been cleared

 This picture shows a typical use for such a building.
 Here Lt.
-Col. Charles H Young is at a map discussing the Channel weather during briefing, prior to take-
+Col. Charles H Young is at a map discussing the Channel weather during a briefing, prior to take-

 Sketch plans were prepared showing sites of barrack huts, domestic communal buildings and technical accommodation.
 The majority of large buildings and domestic accommodation were Nissen Huts of various sizes with the technical buildings being constructed in single brick walls with corrugated asbestos roofs In addition there were specialist buildings in the form of Ministry of works Romney and Uni-